An Empirical Bayes Approach for Estimating Skill Models for Professional Darts Players: Introduction

-We propose to partially resolve these issues via an empirical Bayes approach that utilizes the Dirichlet-Multinomial (DM) distribution to borrow strength from all players when fitting each player's skill model.
+We propose to partially resolve these issues via an empirical Bayes approach that utilizes the Dirichlet-Multinomial (DM) distribution to borrow strength from (a) all players or (b) all regions (of the dartboard) when fitting each player's skill model.
 Our overall approach to building skill models consists of two stages.
-The first stage utilizes the DM model to convert the raw data-counts into pseudo-counts.
+The first stage utilizes the DM model to convert the raw data-counts into pseudo-counts for the various target regions of the dartboard.
 This ensures there is sufficient data-coverage for all players in the important target areas of the board.
-The second stage then feeds the pseudo-counts into a bivariate normal skill model that allows us to consider targeting any part of the dartboard in a ZSG setting.
-Our bivariate normal skill model extends \cite{Tibshirani} (hereafter TPT) by (i) partitioning the dartboard by target area to reflect the fact that a professional player's skill level varies considerably by target area and (ii) allowing for a bias in the players' skill models.
+The second stage is only required if we want to consider ZSG settings where (say) every square millimeter of the dartboard is a possible target.
+It proceeds by feeding the pseudo-counts into a bivariate-normal skill model.
+Our bivariate-normal skill model extends \cite{Tibshirani} (hereafter TPT) by (i) partitioning the dartboard by target area to reflect the fact that a professional player's skill level varies considerably by target area and (ii) allowing for the precise target of the dart to also be inferred.
+As with TPT, we fit the bivariate-normal skill models via the EM algorithm.
+We show via the use of proper scoring rules that the DM-based models outperform benchmark models from both a statistical and practical viewpoint.

-Our DM approach resolves several issues but bias and correlation identification issues remain.
+Our DM approach resolves several issues but bias and correlation identification issues remain with the bivariate-normal skill model from the second stage.
 We finesse these issues in the context of ZSGs by considering so-called ``single-action'' and ``multi-action'' players.
 The single-action player is only allowed to aim at a single point in each possible target region, (e.g. treble 20), whereas the multi-action player can aim at any point in the target area.
-The single-action player only needs the skill model given directly by the pseudo-counts in the first stage above whereas the multi-action player needs the bivariate normal skill model from the second stage.
-We show the single-action player is only at a very small disadvantage to the multi-action player in real-world darts matches and in fact even this small disadvantage may be overstated if we factor in bias and model estimation errors.
-We therefore conclude the first-stage skill model (based on pseudo-counts arising from the DM empirical Bayes model) is a viable alternative to the more general two-stage skill model that allows us to target any precise location on the dart-board.
+The single-action player only needs the skill model given directly by the DM-based pseudo-counts in the first stage above whereas the multi-action player needs the bivariate-normal skill model from the second stage.
+We show that the single-action player is only at a very small disadvantage to the multi-action player in real-world darts matches and in fact even this small disadvantage is likely to be overstated if we factor in possible bias and model estimation errors.
+We therefore conclude the first-stage skill model (based on pseudo-counts arising from the DM models) is a viable alternative to the more general two-stage skill model that allows us to target any precise location on the dart-board.

 We also show how the DM-based skill models can be used to analyze some specific situations that have arisen in real-world dart matches where a player's decisions were deemed surprising by some pundits.
 We consider two examples where our skill models allow us to argue that the player's decisions were in fact not surprising and suggest that the players themselves often have a better understanding of their own skills than the pundits / commentators.